jotego/jtcores/README.txt

 Directory Structure
 ===================
-original/hdl/        replica of original PCB schematics original/ver/        simulation files for original PCB modules     files shared by several games and external files doc         documents related to original PCB rom         script to convert from MAME rom files to the required format
+original/hdl/   replica of original PCB schematics original/ver/   simulation files for original PCB modules         files shared by several games and external files modules/mist
+doc             documents related to original PCB doc/74          74' series data sheets rom             script to convert from MAME rom files to the required format
                 simulation files expect the rom files here gng/            MiST board version of Ghosts'n Goblins.
                 Latest core version is located in this folder and called core.rbf gng/hdl         Verilog files of the clone for MiST gng/doc         documents related to MiST clone or MiST hardware gng/quartus     project to synthesize the clone gng/ver         simulation files of MiST clone

-1942        MiST board version of 1942 arcade game
+1942            MiST board version of 1942 arcade game 1942/hdl        Verilog files of the clone for MiST 1942/zxuno      files for ZX-UNO version
+1942/mist       Quartus files for MiST version

 Clone Structure
 ===============